VoidChips/exam-2050-problems/README.md

   + **"free response"**:
     > Also known as an essay question, there are no choices.
 However, there is a predetermined answer.
 - **useImage**:
-  > Determines if the problem uses an image to ask the question instead of the string from **problem** property. *boolean*
+  > Determines if the problem uses an image to ask the question instead of the string from **problem** property.
+  JPG and PNG images are supported.
+Use any file name.
+  *boolean*
 - **problem**:
   > The prompt for the problem.
 Ask your question here.
 If **useImage** is set to true, the value here is ignored. *string*
 - **choices**: